Eng/AIS 2200 (Crosslisted)

 Note: Please refer to the ETL department’s website for departmental guidelines and plagiarism policy (http://www.uncp.edu/etl/) It is up to you, especially since you have passed English 1050 or an equivalent before being allowed to take this course, to know what plagiarism is and how to avoid it.
 If you are caught plagiarizing, you may fail the course and could be reported to the Vice Chancellor for Student Affairs.
 The usual penalty is a grade of "F" in the course.

-Please let me know if you feel another student is plagiarizing your ideas on the discussion board.
+Please let me know if you feel another student is plagiarizing your ideas.
+Additionally, all students should make themselves familiar with the Student Academic Honor Code.

 For Education Students: This course relates to UNCP Teacher